AllKind/conntrack-tools-bash_completion/README.md

 Features nfct
 ==========

-Support for nfct is very limited.
-By now only the command and the subsystem names get completed.
+Support for nfct is a bit limited.
+Retrieval of object names is not yet supported.

 Installation